-Selective repeat is also the sliding window protocol which detects or corrects the error occurred in datalink layer.
+Selective repeat is also the sliding window protocol which detects or corrects the error occurred in the datalink layer.
 The selective repeat protocol retransmits only that frame which is damaged or lost.
 In selective repeat protocol, the retransmitted framed is received out of sequence.
-The selective repeat protocol can perform following actions
+The selective repeat protocol can perform the following actions

 - The receiver is capable of sorting the frame in a proper sequence, as it receives the retransmitted frame whose sequence is out of order of the receiving frame.

 - The sender must be capable of searching the frame for which the NAK has been received.

 - The receiver must contain the buffer to store all the previously received frame on hold till the retransmitted frame is sorted and placed in a proper sequence.